-Nespresso coffees and delicious products from French baker and patisseries La Madeleine de Proust (they have a place in Palma’s Santa Catalina district), servcd in the coffee shop or on the adjoining terrace.
+Nespresso coffees and delicious products from French baker and patisserie La Madeleine de Proust (they have a place in Palma’s Santa Catalina district).

 Climb the stairs and you can lean over the railings to view the scene below – and visit this large room, with an IKEA kitchen.
 This is a space for showcookings, private events, and more.

 Last night I attended the by-invitation inauguration of the San Juan Gastronomic Market.
 The ambience was superb, with everyone (around 500 of us!) enjoying the new facilities and enjoying lashings of free food and drink.
 A DJ was stationed on the upper floor of the central area while, out on the cocktail bar terrace, musicians played live.